Financial Planning For Individuals, Families, & Business Owners

 Learn more about our transparent fee structure

 Fully invested in finding out what success looks like for you and designing strategies that align with your values

 Collaborative Professional Advice

 Key players on your professional advisory team, bringing your legal, accounting, and portfolio management partners into alignment with each other and your financial plan

 Accomplished Family Enterprise Advisor facilitating the transition of your family’s legacy from each generation to the next

 In 1997, Julia got her first taste of the financial services world – and loved it.
 She took her career through multiple investment firms and credit unions, trying nearly every role she could find and taking advantage of all the education available.
 In 2011, she left traditional financial services to form a fee-for-service financial planning firm in partnership with an accounting firm in order to serve more people in a conflict-free environment.
-Just a few years later, she took JYC Financial entirely independent, and a few years after that merged with Spring Personal Finance to become Spring Financial Planning.
+Just a few years later, she took JYC Financial entirely independent, and a few years after that merged with Spring Personal Finance to become Spring Plans.

 Julia is also co-founder of Admin Slayer Services, a virtual business services firm and Spring’s “sister company.”
 Along with Sandi and Krysten, she co-authored the “Women & Money” ebook, and with her co-founders at Admin Slayer, co-authored the “Art of Delegation” and “The Entrepreneur’s Survival Guide” ebooks.
 Julia loves to write and has held the role of Business Editor at two magazines, and has been frequently interviewed as an expert on Canadian finance for numerous publications, including BBC Capital, The Globe and Mail, Investment Executive, and Global News.
 She has won numerous awards, most recently the 2020 Mackenzie Investments Silver Award for Female Trailblazer of the Year, and is one of the 2021 YWCA Vancouver Women of Distinction.